Convert Figma logo to code with AI

 VSCode information (optional)

-With the plugins installed on your VSCode, ESLint and Prettier can automatically fix the code and show you the errors.
-Same goes for testing, you can install VSCode Vitest extension to automatically run your tests and it also show the code coverage in context.
+With the plugins installed in your VSCode, ESLint and Prettier can automatically fix the code and display errors.
+The same applies to testing: you can install the VSCode Vitest extension to automatically run your tests, and it also shows the code coverage in context.

 Contributions

 Everyone is welcome to contribute to this project.
-Feel free to open an issue if you have question or found a bug.
-Totally open to any suggestions and improvements.
+Feel free to open an issue if you have any questions or find a bug.
+Totally open to suggestions and improvements.

 License